Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Rosemeadow has 30 active public transport stops, all of which are bus stops.
+Rosemeadow has 32 active public transport stops, all of which are bus stops.
 These stops are served by 34 different routes that together facilitate 1,090 weekly passenger trips.
-The accessibility of these services is rated as good, with residents on average being located just 208 meters from the nearest stop.
+Transport accessibility is rated as good, with residents typically located 208 meters from the nearest stop.
+Most residents commute outward due to Rosemeadow's residential nature.
+Car remains the dominant mode of transport at 88%, while train usage stands at 6%.
+The average vehicle ownership per dwelling is 1.4, exceeding the regional average.

 Frequently Asked Questions - Transport